All Products

 Step 4: View monitoring data

-2. In the navigation pane on the left, choose Dashboards.
+In the Grafana left-side navigation pane, choose Dashboards.
 Click the dashboard in the destination folder to view all its monitoring charts.